North Nigeria's poor beat path to nascent mining boom

 He is wooing investors with a simplified code of rules relating to the mining industry, tax holidays and waivers on duties for imported machinery.

-Yet for all that, interest remains confined to small development firms such as Australia’s Kogi Iron (KFE.AX) for iron ore and Australian Mines (AUZ.AX) and Savannah Gold in gold.
+Yet for all that, interest remains confined to small development firms such as Australia’s Kogi Iron for iron ore and Australian Mines and Savannah Gold in gold.

 That is partly because Nigeria has yet to see the “big find” needed to attract the majors.
 Even rosy government estimates of reserves are dwarfed by other West African states.